moumen7/moviesbook/README.md

 ## Description

 Moviesbook is the right place for movies and books lovers.
+MoviesBook uses TMDB and Google Books APIs to help you find your favorite movies and books in one place.

 ---

-### Create Lists of Books and Movies, choose from a vast majority of Books and movies using google books api and The movie database.
+### Create Lists of Books and Movies, choose from a vast majority of Books and movies.
 <p align="middle">
  <img src="https://user-images.githubusercontent.com/57041674/119543342-d9167500-bd90-11eb-871e-127237ec6625.png" width="375" height="625">
  <img src="https://user-images.githubusercontent.com/57041674/119543577-1549d580-bd91-11eb-93ef-1e3d7efaa204.png" width="375" height="625">